How to Make a Pillowcase Using the Burrito Method

 Continue to roll up the Pillowcase Body until it is a few inches from the top edge.

 Take the bottom edge of the Cuff fabric and wrap it over the rolled up Pillowcase Fabric.

 See how the Cuff wraps over the Pillowcase Body, like a burrito.

 Using a 3/8” seam allowance, sew along the raw edge.

 Fold back the Cuff and carefully pull out the Pillowcase Body.

-Step 6: Side and Bottom Seams
+Step 5: Side and Bottom Seams

 Clip the corner where the side and bottom seam meet.
 This will help with the bulk when you turn the pillowcase.

-Turn the Pillowcase wrong side out and press the seams down.
+It’s time to flip the Pillowcase wrong side out and press the seams down.
 Using something like a knitting needle or chopstick, push out the corners.